osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 | description    | String      | Optional      | Optional description for the Property.                     |
 +----------------+-------------+---------------+------------------------------------------------------------+

-OMF supports setting the format keyword to specify how particular JSON type should be interpreted in the PI System.
+OMF supports setting the format keyword to specify how particular JSON type should be interpreted in PI Server.